waqas740/hub/README.md

 commands  | Description
 ------------- | -------------
-hub touch  | Initializes .hub file in which you can set path of controller, route & model folder. hub init |  Initializes controllers,routes & models folder in your application. hub init:controller  |  Initializes controllers folder in your application hub init:route |  Initializes routes folder in your application hub init:model |  Initializes models folder in your application
+hub touch  | Initializes .hub file in which you can set path of controller, route & model folder. hub init |  Initializes Application setup. hub init:controller  |  Initializes controllers folder in your application hub init:route |  Initializes routes folder in your application hub init:model |  Initializes models folder in your application